Sydney-Informatics-Hub/SIH-Raijin-Trinity/README.md

 # SIH-Raijin-Trinity

+## Authors

+Tracy Chew (Sydney Informatics Hub, University of Sydney) Andrey Bliznyuk (National Computational Infrastructure) Rika Kobayashi (National Computational Infrastructure)

+Please acknowledge us and show your support!

+Suggested acknowledgement: "The authors acknowledge the scientific and/or technical assistance of Tracy Chew of the Sydney Informatics Hub at the University of Sydney and use of the National Computational Infrastructure facility."

 ## Background

 [Trinity](https://github.com/trinityrnaseq/trinityrnaseq/wiki) assembles Illumina RNA-Seq data into transcript sequences.
 Trinity was developed at the Broad Institute and the Hebrew Univervity of Jerusalem.